-Recommendations Class a Level ^b Ref. ^c 7) Sinus node disease.
-7A) Dual-chamber PM with preservation of spontaneous AV conduction (vs. VVI) A with preservation of spontaneous AV conduction 2, 3, 11-13, is indicated for reducing the risk of AF and stroke, avoiding PM syndrome and improving quality of life.
+Recommendations Class ^a Level ^b Ref. ^c 7) Sinus node disease.
+7A) Dual-chamber PM with preservation of spontaneous AV conduction A (vs. VVI) 2, 3, 11-13, is indicated for reducing the risk of AF and stroke, avoiding PM syndrome and improving quality of life.
 B (vs. AAI) 15-17 7B) Rate response features should be adopted for patients with chronotropic incompetence, especially if young and physically active. lla С - 8) Acquired AV block.
 In patients with sinus rhythm, dual-chamber PM should be preferred to single chamber ventricular pacing for avoiding PM syndrome and improving quality of life. lla A 2, 11, 13-15 9) Permanent AF and AV block.
 Ventricular pacing with rate-response function is recommended. ı С -